 We believe the safety and efficacy profile of GRASPA, as observed in the Phase 2/3 clinical trial, offers an attractive alternative option for patients who have received prior L-asparaginase therapy and were unable to tolerate it or who have a hypersensitivity to free-form L-asparaginase.
 Based on the results of our clinical development program, we submitted an MAA in September 2015 for GRASPA for the treatment of relapsed or refractory ALL in Europe.
 We announced the withdrawal of our MAA for GRASPA in November 2016.
-In October 2017, we resubmitted to the EMA our MAA for GRASPA for relapsed or refractory ALL, with updated data on the duration of L-asparaginase activity and complete remission rate, and we are awaiting the EMA's validation of the MAA.
+Depending on the outcome of our ongoing activities and discussions with regulatory authorities, we intend to resubmit our MAA for GRASPA to the EMA later in 2017.